BlockchainEdu/ben-website-2017/README.md

 Welcome to the code repository for the [BEN Website](https://www.blockchainedu.org)!

-This project was made with [Materialize](http://materializecss.com/) (not version 1.0), a framework based on Google's Material Design.
-If you are unfamiliar with Materialize, we suggest you read through the documentation.
+This project was made with [Github Pages](https://pages.github.com/), [Jekyll](https://jekyllrb.com/), and [Materialize](http://materializecss.com/) (not version 1.0).
+If you are unfamiliar with these tools, read through the documentation.
 Pay attention to all of the components and styles available to you.

-## New Instructions

-Run
-...
-$ bundle exec jekyll serve
-...

-Preview your local Jekyll site in your web browser at http://localhost:4000.

 ## Structure